 Serving Suggestions

-I usually serve these keto waffles for breakfast, sometimes with a couple of fried or poached eggs and maybe some microwave bacon or oven bacon.
+These waffles are the perfect keto breakfast, on their own or with a couple of fried or poached eggs and bacon (I typically make microwave bacon or oven bacon).

-As for toppings, these waffles are excellent without any toppings, especially if you add blueberries or chocolate chips.
+As for toppings, they are delicious without any toppings, especially if you add blueberries or chocolate chips.
 But here are a few ideas for how to top them:

 - Melted unsalted butter and sugar-free syrup